co-IT/ngrx-ducks/ngrx/ducks/README.md

 - 💉 Use typed Services instead of dispatching Actions
 - 🙅‍ No code generation that needs ot be maintained manually

+## Which version of **ngrx** is supported?

+The version number of ngrx-ducks is aligned with ngrx/platform.
+The major versions of both projects are compatible with each other.

 ## What is a Duck?

 A Duck bundles the tasks of